eamena-project/eamena-arches-dev/projects/apaame/README.md

 ## ArchmDAMS and EAMENA links

-The aim is to embed previews of an APAAME photographs (hosted on ArchDAMS) into EAMENA using ArchDAMS external links
+The aim is to embed previews of APAAME photographs (hosted on ArchDAMS) into EAMENA Information resources using ArchDAMS external links

 ### In EAMENA